 Credit takes on a life of it’s own.
 In many ways, a credit report is a lot like a living thing: It grows and strengthens over time, and when something bad happens, it will eventually heal.
 The duration of that healing process depends on the severity of the damage.

 We’ll get into the uncomfortable nitty-gritty in a minute.
-But as a starting point, most negative information will remain on your credit reports for seven years with the one major exception being bankruptcies.
+However, as a starting point, most negative information will remain on your credit reports for seven years, with the one major exception being bankruptcies.
 Which can stay on your credit reports for ten years.
 This is depending on the type of bankruptcy you file.
 (You can get a free credit report snapshot on Credit.ly to see which items are dragging down your scores.)

 The good thing is that positive information can stay on indefinitely; however, most closed accounts that were paid as agreed “age off” (as it’s known in the industry) of your credit reports after ten years.
 As for specific items, like a missed payment or collection account, well, let’s take a deeper dive into how long stuff stays on your credit report.